The author selected the Free and Open Source Fund to receive a donation as part of the Write for DOnations program.

 A DigitalOcean Kubernetes cluster with your connection configured as the

-kubectlare shown under the Connect to your Cluster step when you create your cluster.
-To create a Kubernetes cluster on DigitalOcean, see Kubernetes Quickstart.
+kubectl are shown under the Connect to your Cluster step when you create your cluster.
+To create a Kubernetes cluster on DigitalOcean, read the Kubernetes Quickstart.

-The Helm package manager installed on your local machine, and Tiller installed on your cluster.
-To do this, complete Steps 1 and 2 of the How To Install Software on Kubernetes Clusters with the Helm Package Manager tutorial.
+The Helm 3 package manager installed on your local machine.
+Complete Step 1 of the How To Install Software on Kubernetes Clusters with the Helm 3 Package Manager tutorial.

 The Nginx Ingress Controller installed on your cluster using Helm in order to use ExternalDNS with Ingress Resources.
 To do this, follow How to Set Up an Nginx Ingress on DigitalOcean Kubernetes Using Helm.
 You’ll need to set the

 true as per the instructions in Step 2.